 Carl George originally wanted to play for the New York Yankees.
 But life had different plans, and the accounting and advisory profession is better off for it.

-The CPA and Chartered Global Management Accountant (CGMA) started work right out of college in 1971 at Clifton Gunderson.
-Little did he know at the time that this is where he’d stay for his entire public accounting career.
-He retired in 2012 after rising through the ranks and serving 16 years as CEO.
+Carl started work right out of college in 1971 at Clifton Gunderson, which was one of the most reputable firms in Illinois.
+Little did he know at the time that this was where he’d stay for his entire public accounting career.
+He retired from the accounting firm in 2012 after rising through the ranks and serving 16 years as CEO.

 When Carl started at Clifton Gunderson, the office had about $200,000 in revenue.
-After just three years, he was put in charge of the office and was determined to grow the firm, both internally and through mergers and acquisitions.
-Within six years, the office hit $4 million after acquiring the three largest firms in the local market.
-That same year, Carl was admitted as a partner and, in 1980, the Clifton Gunderson board asked Carl to become chief operating officer, where he led practice management, budgeting, firm operations, and assisted with the mergers and acquisitions process.
-By the time he became CEO in 1993, Clifton Gunderson was a $50 million firm, and when he retired using a planned CEO succession transition, which Carl helped design, revenue had hit $250 million.
+After just three years, he was put in charge of the office and was determined to grow the firm, both internally and through successful mergers and acquisitions.
+Within six years, the office hit $4 million through acquisitions of the three most prominent and largest firms in the local market.
+That same year, Carl was admitted as a partner and in 1980, the Clifton Gunderson board promoted him to Chief Operating Officer, where he led practice management, was in charge of firm operations, and continued to prevail in the mergers and acquisitions market.
+He became CEO in 1993, and at that time, Clifton Gunderson was a $50 million firm.
+During his time as CEO, he successfully lead and grew the firm to $250 million.

 Carl, who has been recognized numerous times as one of Accounting Today’s “Top 100 Most Influential People in Accounting,” always enjoyed assisting other firms by facilitating retreats for strategic planning, creating succession plans, navigating partner conflict and compensation disputes, coaching the next generation of partners and assisting leaders with the merger and acquisition process.
 So it was no surprise that, upon retiring from CLA, he formed Carl George Advisory in 2013, with a primary focus on doing just that: advising with professional service firms in the practice management areas he knows best.